Unipolar mania: Meta-analysis

-Case Studies
+Case studies

 To further previous research conducted on unipolar mania, case studies have been employed as a research method to find clinical differences between mania and bipolar I disorder across different parameters.

-A recent example of such case study is by Gorgulu et al (2021), who studied patients from the Department of Psychiatry in Trakya University Hospital.
-The study consisted of a group of 38 patients, aged 18-65, who met the diagnostic category for unipolar mania as they had experienced a minimum of four manic episodes and were in the euthymic period.
-The second group consisted of 42 patients, aged 18-65, who were diagnosed with bipolar I disorder (as per the DSM-IV), due to previously experiencing both manic and depressive episodes whilst also being in the euthymic period.
+A recent example of such case study is by Gorgulu et al. (2021), who studied patients from the Department of Psychiatry in Trakya University Hospital.
+The study consisted of a group of 38 patients, aged 18–65, who met the diagnostic category for unipolar mania as they had experienced a minimum of four manic episodes and were in the euthymic period.
+The second group consisted of 42 patients, aged 18–65, who were diagnosed with bipolar I disorder (as per the DSM-IV), due to previously experiencing both manic and depressive episodes whilst also being in the euthymic period.
 To assess the differences between the two disorders, hospitalisation files were retrospectively reviewed to check for all manic episodes, in order to compare symptoms during these episodes.
 Further, to assess these differences across parameters, the blood samples of patients were taken and analysed during fasting conditions to check for neurotrophins such as brain-derived neurotrophic factor (BDNF), which is the most common neurotrophin found in the brain and is significantly reduced in patients with bipolar disorder.

-Interesting findings observed through this case study include:
+The findings of this case study include: